Modern nuclear and astrophysical constraints of dense matter in a renormalized chiral approach: Results and Discussions

 Alternatively, by altering the deconfined potential (for example, from $a_1 \mu_B^4$ to $a_1' \mu_B^2$) to make it less responsive to the baryon chemical potential, we can achieve a less pronounced first-order phase transitions, resulting in smaller changes in baryon density across the deconfinement phase transition even for infinite surface tension~\cite{Alford:2006bx,Voskresensky:2002hu,Maslov:2018ghi,Wu:2017xaz,Wu:2018zoe,Xia:2020brt}.
 This facilitates producing stable hybrid stars without mixed phases \cite{Clevinger:2022xzl,Dexheimer:2020rlp,Kumar:2023qcs}.
+Note that quark superconductivity can also influence the mass-radius of neutron stars if the gap size is large enough \cite{Blaschke:2022egm, Ruester:2003zh}, with recent constraints setting a gap limit around a few hundreds of MeV \cite{Kurkela:2024xfh}.